I am sometimes blown away by the amount of information available

 If Wright can return to form after missing 11 games with a shoulder

-injury last season, linebacker should be an area of minima concern
+injury last season, linebacker should be an area of minimal concern

 in the nickel package.
 Dunbar's arrival could make the secondary